woozy308/Pokemon-Test/README.md

 # Key Note:
+I first created this project in Java, although I created a C++ version of the project in the **"C++-Version"** branch.
+I would highly recommend trying out the original Java model out first for consistency!

-Please ensure that if you test this project that you test the **latest version**, *not the "archived version"*.
+Please ensure that if you test this project that you test the **"Java-Version-(Original)"** or the **"C++-Version"**, *not the "archived version"*.
 The *"archived version"* is outdated and serves as a base model of my project!

 # Features